OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.1 Input Validation

-Properly implemented input validation controls, using positive allow lists and strong data typing, can eliminate more than 90% of all injection attacks.
-Length and range checks can reduce this further.
-Building in secure input validation is required during application architecture, design sprints, coding, and unit and integration testing.
-Although many of these items cannot be found in penetration tests, the results of not implementing them are usually found in V5.3 - Output encoding and Injection Prevention Requirements.
-Developers and secure code reviewers are recommended to treat this section as if L1 is required for all items to prevent injections.
+Properly implemented input validation controls, using positive allow lists and strong data typing, can sometimes eliminate injection attacks.
+However, sometimes input validation is not going to be effective in security, for example a valid e-mail address/URL can still be used to conduct successful attacks.

+Input validation is still important security hygiene and should be applied to all inputs where possible.

+Sometimes input validation is not going to be helpful for security, other times it will help it to a moderate degree, whilst other times it will be fundamental for security defense.
+It depends on the type of data and the use of that data to determine how effective input validation will be.
+Because input validation is not a complete security strategy, one should also make use of sandboxing, santisation, encoding and parameterisation.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |